henley-regatta/henley-regatta.github.io/_posts/2023-08-08-InitialHomelyHubExperiences.md

     it'll be freezing up there come winter...)

 #### "Conceptual" issues that I've got to deal with:
-  - This system is making decisions about when/how to control our heating & hot water and it's _not explaining_ those decisions in any way.
   - The system is 100% dependent on our trusting it.
 Without in any way providing the ability to prove that the system is, in fact, worthy of trust.
+  - This system is making decisions about when/how to control our heating & hot water and it's _not explaining_ those decisions in any way.
+      - The data to do so _is_ available to the installer but it's not at all clear that the control algorithm/heuristics are documented in any way (i.e. our _installer_ can see what it's doing in great detail over time but it's not clear anyone can explain _why_)
   - This is a bit more important than "My TiVo skipped an episode of my favourite show".
 So far it's limited to less-warm showers in the morning, but in a few months it could be waking up to and living in a cold house